MarcoAnteghini/In-Pero/README.md

 #### 4) Additional requirements

-You can also check the List_of_used_packeges for building your own conda environment.
+You can also check the List_of_used_packages for building your own conda environment.

 Suggested packages: